GatorSense/HyperspectralAnalysisIntroduction/README.md

-# Introduction of Hyperspectral Image Analysis
+# A (very) Brief Introduction to Hyperspectral Image Analysis
 Brief Introduction to Hyperspectral Image Analysis - presented using Jupyter Notebooks This introduction was presented at the Phenome Digital Phenotyping Workshop at Phenome 2018 (http://phenome2018.org) in Tucson, AZ on Saturday, February 14th.